At first glance, the differences between internal and external communications might be more striking than the similarities.

 Like your customers, your employees won’t respond well if you overload them with information.
 At best, they’ll miss important announcements in the noise.
 At worst, they’ll deliberately ignore internal announcements because they assume they’re not relevant to them.

 So, like your external comms plan, you should target your internal communications to those they’re most relevant to.

-Of course, there will be some announcements, like changes to senior management, acquisitions or redundancies that are relevant company-wide, that will be relevant to all your workforce.
+Of course, there will be some announcements.
+Changes to senior management, acquisitions or redundancies that are relevant company-wide.
 You should plan announcements around these so that the wider company finds out at the same time.

-For other announcements, however, you’ll want to focus them in on the groups they matter most to - much as you would target specific segments of your customer base using different channels.
+For other announcements, however, you’ll want to focus them in on the groups they matter most to.
 Your drivers don’t need in-depth updates about your IT systems upgrade, for example, and offsite workers don’t need to know that you’re resurfacing the parking lot, or changing the cafeteria menu.